 |Judgment as a Matter of Law||15||0|

-The stark contrast in findings is likely due in part to the asymmetry of training and resources and the steep burden civil rights plaintiffs face when bringing a Police Misconduct claim.
+The stark contrast in findings is likely due in part to the asymmetry of training and resources and the steep burden civil rights plaintiffs face when bringing a Police Action claim.
 For example, police procedures often create paper trails and bodycam footage that helps law enforcement demonstrate that their use of force was reasonable.
 Building a case to allege the opposite can be difficult.

 Lex Machina provides comprehensive Legal Analytics on other findings including excessive force, failure to intervene, police malicious prosecution, and search and seizure.
 Many of these findings involve allegations of Fourth Amendment violations that occur during police interactions.

-For the five-year period from 2016 to 2020, jury verdicts awarded over $78,000,000 (in compensatory and punitive damages, but excluding attorneys’ fees and interest) to the top five Police Misconduct cases with the highest damages awards that were not reversed or remitted.
+For the five-year period from 2016 to 2020, jury verdicts awarded over $78,000,000 (in compensatory and punitive damages, but excluding attorneys’ fees and interest) to the top five Police Action cases with the highest damages awards that were not reversed or remitted.

 |Case Name||Damages Awarded|

 |Schand, et al v.
 City of Springfield, et al.||$27,127,000.00|

 It should be noted that while all of these verdicts appear to have survived post-trial motions/appeals, we cannot determine whether the amounts were paid or collected.
 For example, a voluntary dismissal of appeals could suggest a settlement, with likely compromise of payouts.

 Our team continues to monitor federal district litigation involving Police Action and aims to present meaningful updates to trends as they unfold.
 We will monitor new case filings and explore the patterns of Police Action cases filed in federal district courts.